ollie314/workbench/docs/faq.rst

 -------------------------

 * What do you mean by 'scalable' framework?
     Workbench is a client/server architecture.
 The 'scalability' of the architecture is determined by the put/get performance of the data storage backend (currently MongoDB).
 So the workbench framework is focused on bringing the work to the data.
-Meaning all the heavy lifting happens on the server side with worker streaming over the data no data is copied or moved, the only thing that happens is a sample is pulled from the data store ^once^ and than all of the workers in the current worker-chain operate on that sample.
+Meaning all the heavy lifting happens on the server side with workers *streaming over the data*. **Super Important:** No data is copied or moved, the only thing that happens is a sample is pulled from the data store **once** and than all of the workers in the current worker-chain operate on that sample.
 Afterward the sample is released from memory.
 * What do you mean by 'medium' data?
     Although Workbench can scale up with the datastore.
 During development and testing we're using it on 'medium' data.
 The developers of Workbench feel like Medium-Data is a sweet spot, large enough to be meaningful for model generation, statistics and predictive performance but small enough to allow for low latency, fast interaction and streaming 'hyperslabs' from server to client.
 * What do you mean by hyperslabs?
     Many of our examples (notebooks) illustrate the streaming generator chains that allow a client (python script, IPython notebook, Node.js, CLI) to stream a filtered subset of the data over to the client.
 * Why do you have exploding heads every time you talk about streaming data into a DataFrame?
     Once you efficiently (streaming with zero-copy) populate a Pandas dataframe you have access to a very large set of statistics, analysis, and machine learning Python modules (statsmodel, Pandas, Scikit-Learn).
 * What kind of hardware do you recommend for the Workbench server?
     Workbench server will run great on a laptop but when you're working with a group of researchers the most